human-machines/human-machines.github.io/index.md

 ---
 layout: home
-title: Site Name
+title: Human machines
 ---
-# Github.io template.
-Index
+# Human machines
 <pre>
   'Machina Ratiocinatrix' is a term used by Norbert Wiener in the introduction to his book "Cybernetics, or Control and Communication in the Animal and the Machine".